aristosMiliaressis/pwnctl/README.md

 ### Task Configuration

-tasks are configured per asset class and can be filtered trough C# script in the `Filter` field.
+- tasks are configured per asset class and can be filtered trough C# script in the `Filter` field.
+- task stdout is piped into the `pwnwrk` cli for processing leading to tasks being queued causing a recursive loop.

 ### Asset Tagging